fusioncharts/dev_centre_docs/map-guide/customizing-your-map.md

 The data that is used to build this map is shown here

-{% embed_data {"source": "map-guide-world-population-legend-with-icons-entitytooltip.js"} %}
+{% embed_data map-guide-world-population-legend-with-icons-entitytooltip.js %}

 ## Handling null entities

 It is likely that all entities within a map don't have an associated value (or have a null value).
 Such entities can be customized by modifying the transparency, color and hover effects.
 The chart below shows a sales tracker across continents with some entities having a null value.

-{% embed_chart {"source": "map-guide-world-population-legend-with-icons-nullentity.js", "id": "8"} %}
+{% embed_chart map-guide-world-population-legend-with-icons-nullentity.js %}

 The attributes used to configure null entities are mentioned below: